Introduction

 - Follow the manufacturer's instructions.

-- Trim the remaining adhesive bead on the metal flange to a residual height of approx. 1 mm.
+- Trim the remaining glue bead on the metal flange to a residual height of approximately 1 mm.
 Do not touch or clean the cutting surface afterwards.

 - Replace window stops if necessary.